Thinkorswim vs Interactive Brokers

 Interactive Brokers vs thinkorswim: Highlights

-• Both Interactive Brokers and thinkorswim have advanced software with many trading tools.
+• Both thinkorswim and Interactive Brokers have advanced platforms with many trading tools.

-• thinkorswim does not offer cryptocurrency trading, but Interactive Brokers does.
+• thinkorswim does not offer crypto trading, but Interactive Brokers does.

-• Low margin rates are available at IBKR but not on thinkorswim.
+• Low margin rates are available at Interactive Brokers but not on thinkorswim.

 Interactive Brokers vs. thinkorswim Introduction

-Professional-level software will be found at Interactive Brokers and with thinkorswim from Charles Schwab.
-Before opening your next brokerage account, read this comparison.
+Professional-level software is available at Interactive Brokers and on thinkorswim from Charles Schwab.
+Before setting up your next brokerage account, check out this comparison.

 Cost Comparison